vistalab-technion/cs236860/README.md

-# cs236605: Deep Learning on Computational Accelerators
+# cs236860: Digital Image Processing

 This repository contains the course website, and material.